ArnaudBrousseau/x61.fr/data/notes/secrets-of-the-javascript-ninja.md

 The remainder of this article is organized in sections, matching roughly the order of the book's chapters.
-In each of those sections I go through what picked my interest while reading the book.
-When a concept was important I tried to explain it with my own words.
-Hopefully that will help you understand why I thought this book is worth reading.
+In each of those sections I go through what picked my interest while reading the book, with a focus on concepts that "clicked" (i.e., concepts or JS features that I was familiar with but did not understand well, like prototypes, events or closure).
+Note that I purposefully ignore the parts I found boring or less instructive.

 ## Functions
 Created via the `Function` constructor, functions are special objects with one superpower: they can be **invoked**.
 Besides that, functions are object and nothing but objects: